pay-now/paynow-opencart/README.EN.md

 ![Configuration step 3][ext6]

-4. Production credential keys can be found in `Settings > Shops and poses > Authentication data` in the Paynow merchant panel.
+4. The production credential keys can be found in `Settings > Shops and poses > Authentication data` in the Paynow merchant panel.

-   Sandbox credential keys can be found in `Settings > Shops and poses > Authentication data` in the [sandbox panel][ext11].
+   The sandbox credential keys can be found in `Settings > Shops and poses > Authentication data` in the [sandbox panel][ext11].

 ![Configuration step 4][ext8]

-5. Depending on the environment you want to connect type:
+5. Depending on the type of the environment you want to connect with:

 - for the production environment
   - `API Key (Production)`